a. Freedom of Association and the Right to Collective Bargaining

 The child and adolescence code prohibits labor of all children younger than age 15 without exceptions, including the worst forms of child labor; it supersedes the minimum working age of 12 established in the labor code.
 Adolescents between the ages of 15 and 18 may work a maximum of six hours daily and 36 hours weekly.
 The law prohibits night work and overtime for minors.
 The law prohibits children younger than age 18 from engaging in hazardous or unhealthy activities and specifies a list of hazardous occupations.
 The government generally enforced child labor laws effectively in the formal sector but not in the informal sector.

 Child labor occurred primarily in the informal economy, especially in the agricultural, commercial, and industrial sectors.
 The worst forms of child labor occurred in agriculture on small third-party farms in the formal sector and on family farms in the informal sector.
-Forced child labor reportedly occurred in some service sectors, such as construction, fishing, street vending, and domestic service, and some children were subject to commercial sexual exploitation (see section 6, Children).
+Forced child labor reportedly occurred in some service sectors, such as agriculture, construction, fishing, street vending, and domestic service, and some children were subject to commercial sexual exploitation (see section 6, Children).
+Authorities suspected that adults used children to transport or sell drugs; some of these children may have been trafficking victims.

 While the Ministry of Labor is responsible for enforcing and taking administrative actions against possible violations of, or lack of compliance with, child labor laws, the Prosecutor’s Office intervenes in cases regarding the worst forms of child labor.
 The government effectively enforced the law.
 As with other labor laws, the authority to sanction employers for infractions lies solely with the judiciary, and the law requires labor inspectors to initiate legal cases with the judiciary after exhausting the administrative process.
 The amount of fines and fees is determined by the severity of the infraction and is based on an equation derived from the minimum wage.
-Penalties were generally sufficient to deter violations.
+Penalties were commensurate with those for other analogous crimes, such as kidnapping.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor and List of Goods Produced by Child Labor or Forced Labor at https://www.dol.gov/agencies/ilab/resources/reports/child-labor/findings .